awslabs/aws-sdk-rust/README.md

 ### Contributing

 If you are interested in contributing to the SDK, please take a look at [CONTRIBUTING](CONTRIBUTING.md)

-## AWS Services Supported

-The SDK currently does not provide support for every AWS service.
-You can see all the services currently supported on [AWS_SERVICES_SUPPORTED](AWS_SERVICES_SUPPORTED.md)

 ## Supported Rust Versions (MSRV)